 - Effective immediately, Brownfields Redevelopment will have reduced requirements associated with filing a Record of Site Condition (RSC), including contaminant delineation, for properties going through the Risk Assessment process.
 There are also changes to requirements for an RSC for some low risk development situations.

-- As of July 1, 2020, the new regulation clarifies requirements for the Reuse of Soil and management of excess soil, including standards for safe reuse, movement and disposal.
+- UPDATE: Effective January 1, 2021, the new Excess Soil Regulation will come into force, specifying the requirements for the Reuse of Soil and management of excess soil, including standards for safe reuse, movement, and disposal.

 - As of January 1, 2022, Excess Soil Planning Actions.
 Leaders of some projects generating or receiving excess soil will be required to characterize the soil and determine concentrations of contaminants and identify appropriate re-use sites.